projectcipher/cipher/guides/DOCUMENTATION.md

 Git has tools to show that it has detected a change in the file.
 Changes consist of anything we've added or removed from the file.

 Git also allows us to save the same files at different points in time.
-This enables us to look at our code's history from start to finish.
+This enables us to look at our document's history from start to finish.

 If we make a mistake and it seems irreversible, we are capable of selecting a version of the file from back in time.